 Tony Robbins is an American motivational speaker, personal finance advisor, life coach and self-help guru/author who inspires millions worldwide.
 His stellar works and achievements are too vast to write, and if you haven't listened to his speeches or read his books yet, it's a definite must.
 Some of his clientèle includes the likes of Bill Clinton, Hugh Jackman, Nelson Mandela and Margaret Thatcher.
 If they can learn a thing or two from Tony Robbins, I'm sure you and I can learn a lot from him too!

-Robbins explains to us that we have the power to create and design our own destinies.
-We are the ones that are solely responsible for our emotions, actions and decisions, which will in turn shape our destiny.
+Tony's main message to us is that we have the power to create and design our own destinies.
+We are solely responsible for our emotions, actions and decisions, which will in turn shape our destiny.
 Below are the three key factors taught by Tony Robbins in his book "Awaken the Giant Within", that helped me shape my destiny.

 1. Your Decisions Shape Your Destiny

-- Your decision about what to focus on.
+- You need to decide on what to focus on.

-- Your decision about what things mean to you.
+- You need to decide what things mean to you.

-- Your decision about what to do to create the results you desire.
+- You need to decide how you are going to create the results you desire.

 2. Emotions Create Motion

-Og Mandino states: "Weak is he who permits his thoughts to control his actions; strong is he who forces his actions to control his thoughts.
-Today, I will be master of my emotions."
+"Weak is he who permits his thoughts to control his actions; strong is he who forces his actions to control his thoughts.
+Today, I will be master of my emotions" - Og Mandino.

 Do you only feel passionate when you're being loved?